nuclight/bpf64/bpf64spec.md

 These can be described, for caller, behaviour, as if in caller's code, instead of our procedure call, were written another statement: `continue`, `break`, `return` or exception was thrown.
 The primary use is for loop and exception handling, but cooperating BPF programs may implement their own control structures with this - which may be useful for higher-level languages (e.g. firewall description rules) which are compiled to BPF64.

-See example later in how `BPF_LOOP` can be optimized.
+See example later in how `BPF_LOOP` can be optimized, and how return code is used.

 #### BPF_CALL (1)